mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Don’t focus on requirements collaborate on viable solutions

  * Requirements assume someone has all the answers - this is a massive fallacy.
-Not about getting requirements
+Not about getting requirement.
+Remove problems with business counterparts or show art of the possible, look for oppurtunities.
  * Be accountable - Don’t delegate solution design to the business
  * It’s not someone else’s problem, it’s yours.
  * What is the definirtion of an Analyst programmer
  * If you  not making a difference then what are you doing
  * IT more than ever is at heart of business success.
 IT people that understand this transforms businesses.
 Seat at the table
+ * IT has a greater amount of power and influence than before.
+New busines models can be developed through leveraging technology.
+Teams should act like commerically and be business (domain) focused.
  * Be empowered
  * Domain experts are not system experts.
 Learn and discover with them
  * Look for IT + Domain experts + decision makers = solutions
  * Don’t settle for meetings without meaning and that won’t progress your understanding.
 Get decisions made.

 ## Learn to collaborate

+ * IT Team should be embedded in the business department that they are providing capability for rather than sit in a central IT org structure.

 ### Facilication in distillation